About StormHour & how you can help.

 Website – Maintenance and development

 E-signature licencing from HelloSign (Imperative to sell videos online with the correct licence agreement)

-Donations – Our primary income comes from donations via our ko-fi page
+Donations – Our primary income comes from donations and memberships via this website

 Video sales – we make a small amount from video sales in a hugely competitive market.

 Mark (@StormHourMark).
 Based in Macclesfield (UK), I run the daily and monthly competitions on StormHour and the daily photo themes on ThePhotoHour.

 I also write and build every page on the website and engage with our partners (The Royal Meteorological Society and Rainviewer)

 I pay all the bills.

 Adele (@StormHourAdele) is based in Manchester.
 She does a huge amount of work on Twitter promoting photographers, retweeting and curating relevant and exciting content and helping connect with Meteorologists.